-- 1. Stop the rider movement by returning the ground speed control levers to their NEUTRAL positions.
+- Drive the unit to a flat, level surface and return the ground speed control lever to their NEUTRAL positions.
 The ground speed control levers are spring-loaded and when released they will automatically return to NEUTRAL. - 2.
 Disengage the PTO by pushing down on the PTO switch. - 3.
 Engage the parking brake by pulling the handle up and back until it locks into position. - 4.
 Move the throttle control to the mid-throttle position and turn the ignition key to OFF.
 Remove the key.

-Driving the Zero-Turn Riding Mower
+Zero-Turn Riding Mower Driving Practice

-Before attempting to drive the zero-turn riding mower make sure you have read the Features and Controls section and understand the location and function of all of the unit's controls.
+Before attempting to drive the zero-turn riding mower make sure you have read the FEATURES AND CONTROLS section and understand the location and function of all of the unit's controls.